 The Certified First Responder is the entry level certification for professional responders who have limited access to emergency care equipment and supplies and who do not routinely function as members of an ambulance transport team.
 The original course is fifty-five (5) hours including another four (4) to six (6) hour training module to permit them to use an Automated External Defibrillator (AED).
 New York State Department of Health certification is for three (3) years.
 The maximum number of hours for the recertification course is between thirty-seven (37) and forty (40) hours.

 Click for a list of available CFR courses.

 Emergency Medical Technician - Basic

 The EMT-B course is the entry-level emergency care course for ambulance personnel.
-The original course consists of 136 hours of classroom didactic and skills time and 10 hours of clinical observation time.
+The original course consists of between one hundred and fifty (150) hours and one hundred and ninety (190) hours of classroom didactic and skills time and ten (10) hours of clinical observation time.
 The use of the AED is included in this certification.
 New York State Department of Health (NYS/DOH) certification is for three (3) years.
 The minimum number of hours for the recertification course is sixty-five (65) hours.

 Click for a list of available EMT-B Original or EMT-B Refresher courses.

 New York State EMT Functional Position